 Shell Says Hydrogen Is Heavy Transport’s Future.
-What Now For Biofuels?
+What Now for Biofuels?

 The study, carried out by global accountancy firm Deloitte on Shell’s behalf, questioned 158 executives in the road freight sector in 22 different countries.
 Of those asked, 70 percent ranked decarbonization as a top-three concern for their business.

-Many questioned for the Getting into Gear report said they expect hydrogen to be commercially viable in just five to 10 years.
+Many participants interviewed for the Getting into Gear report said they expect hydrogen to be commercially viable in just five to 10 years.

 “We believe that once produced at scale, hydrogen will likely be the more cost-effective and viable pathway to net-zero emissions for heavy-duty and long-route medium-duty vehicles, and electric mobility will do the same for light-duty and short-route medium-duty vehicles,” Carlos Maurer, EVP of sectors and decarbonization at Shell, said in a statement.
 “Shell has already begun taking steps to make these energy solutions available to customers, and we are partnering with others to expand these efforts.”